moneroexamples/openmonero/README.md

 #### Monero download and compilation

-Download and compile Monero into your home folder:
+Download and compile Monero recent monero realease into your home folder:

 ```bash
 # first install monero dependecines